waynegramlich/ezcad3/README.md

 mechanical CAM (Computer Aided Manufacture) system.
 The CAD system specifies the geometry of individual parts and how they are assembled together.
-The CAM system specifies the manufacturing steps required to make a part.
+The CAM system specifies the manufacturing steps required to make each individual part.

 In EZCAD, the designer writes a program using the [Python](http://www.python.org/) programming language.